mickelindahl/progress-barjs/README.md

 - `options` Object with the following keys:
     - `label` Process bar label
     - `total` Total number of ticks to complete
-    - 'append' If true show accumulated tick text separated with comma
+    - `append` If true show accumulated tick text separated with comma
     - `show` Show configuration object with the following keys:
-       - `active` Which bars to show
+       - `active` Which bars items to show
            - `bar` true|false
            - `percent` true|false
            - `count` true|false
            - `time` true|false
        - `overwrite` If bar should do line overwrite true|false
        - `label` Object with the following keys:
-           - color` ANSI color as string
+           - `color` ANSI color as string
        - `bar` Object with the following keys:
            - `color` ANSI color
            - `length` bar length